Jonathan Morgan (footballer): 2022 to 2023: Burnley

+In October 2023, following the death by suicide of Sheffield United player Maddy Cusack, Morgan became the subject of an internal club investigation, and temporarily stepped away from the club.
+Following the conclusion of the investigation, Morgan returned to work in January 2024.
+On 2 February, Sheffield United Women stated on Twitter that Morgan had departed the club, indicating that he had been sacked as new information had come to light.

 Personal life

 Morgan lives in Glen Parva, Leicestershire.
 His sister Holly played for Leicester, and later became a first-team coach at the club.
 His other sister Jade has been the general manager of Leicester.
 Their father Rohan has been a chairman of the club.